-It is very important that significant work on a listed heritage building should be well documented for the benefit of future generations.
+Heritage protocols require that significant work on a listed building should be well documented for the benefit of future generations.
 Also, in this regard, that contemporary works should be distinguishable from the original.
-The material in this section is of a general nature; however, for a very detailed description of the main restoration projects undertaken open .pdf Details of Restoration.
+Accordingly, while the material in this section is of a general nature a very detailed description of the main restoration projects undertaken is on .pdf Details of Restoration.

 When bought in 1976, fortunately the house was structurally unaltered but was in poor condition and had many inappropriate "add-ons".

-Initially, with the help of an architect friend and, through him, an excellent team of tradesmen, work began to stabilise its structure, to solve some serious technical problems (particularly with electrical cabling) and to stop water penetration.
+Initially, with the help of an architect friend and, through him, an excellent team of tradesmen, work began to stabilise its structure, to solve some serious technical problems, particularly with dangerously failing insulation on electrical cabling, and to stop rainwater penetration.
 During this early phase a great deal was learned about how the house “worked”, information which was most valuable during the subsequent major restoration.

 Peeling away various coverings on the main staircase revealed a small hole...

 ...which proved to be the only visible evidence of the failure of its supporting structure.
 A re-build was mandatory.